 This was gifted to me by various friends at my bridal shower so this is a very approximate cost.

 Worth: Toaster: $179, Kettle: $199, Blender: $299

 Actual Spend: Toaster: $150, Kettle: $180, Blender: $250

 When I was deliberating whether or not to purchase these SMEG appliances, I noticed they NEVER went on sale and that really bothered me because I LOVE a discount.
 Eventually we had to go and purchase a bunch of large items for our house (fridge, TV, vacuum etc) so I asked what sort of price they could give me if I were to buy it all in one go (cash, not finance).
 Even though I didn’t get a huge discount, I did get a few dollars off.
-I bought them all from Harvey Norman and received $300 off my total purchase by redeeming an offer my American Express card had, at the time.
+I bought them all from Harvey Norman and received $300 off my total purchase by redeeming an offer from my American Express card.